MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
 ## Restore defaults and refresh

-You can restore the default Experimental features settings.
+To restore the default settings for which experimental features are turned on:

 1. [Open DevTools](../open/index.md).
 To do this, in Microsoft Edge, select **Settings and more** (...) > **More tools** > **Developer tools**.
 Or press `Ctrl`+`Shift`+`I` (on Windows/Linux) or `Command`+`Option`+`I` (on macOS).